oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 One is engaged in a "trade or business” if they engage with “the activity with continuity and regularity and ... the taxpayer's primary purpose for engaging in the activity must be for income or profit.”

 > A full time gambler was once considered engaged in a trade or business.
-So would have been self-employed and his earnings would have been subject to self-employment taxes.
+So she would have been self-employed and her earnings would have been subject to self-employment taxes.
 The 1982 amendments to the Tax Code put gamblers on par with investers, who are not considered self-employed.

 Generally, self-employed people fall into several catogeries that include but are not limited to <b>independent contractors</b>, <b>practitioners in a sole proprietorship</b>, <b>partners in a venture</b>, <b>partners in a limited partnership/ partnership</b>, officials of religious institutions, farmers and several others.